darsain/imagesloaded/README.md

-# imagesLoaded
+# ImagesLoaded

-A small library for DOM images loading state notifications.
+A small dependency-less library for DOM images loading state notifications.

-This library has no dependencies.

 If you are looking for a jQuery plugin, head over to: [desandro/imagesloaded](https://github.com/desandro/imagesloaded).